The Best Internet Browsers in 2023

 Vivaldi (3 out of 5 stars)

-- Inclusion of Privacy Features and Security Tools: if there’s one thing that all the browsers have in common is their concern for users’ privacy.
-Much like the other browsers, Vivaldi has a built-in ad blocker and tracker, which features three modes: 1) no blocking, 2) blocking of web trackers, and 3) blocking of both web trackers and online ads.
+- Inclusion of Privacy Features and Security Tools: One thing all browsers have in common is their concern for users’ privacy.
+Vivaldi has a built-in ad blocker and tracker, which features three modes: 1) no blocking, 2) blocking of web trackers, and 3) blocking of both web trackers and online ads.

-- Productivity Tools and Features: in an effort to offer alternatives to productivity tools that don’t come from tech giants Google and Microsoft, Vivaldi users enjoy an array of tools that users can activate within the application.
+- Productivity Tools and Features: Vivaldi users enjoy an array of tools that users can activate within the application.
 You can expect to find tools like a customizable calendar for task management, a news feed reader, and a built-in translator.

-- Not the Fastest Chromium Browser: although it runs on Chromium like Edge and Chrome, Vivaldi’s speed performance remains average when pitted against mainstream browsers.
+- Not the Fastest Chromium Browser: Vivaldi’s speed performance remains average when pitted against mainstream browsers.
 This is not one of the best web browsers if you’re looking for speed.

-- Not User-Friendly Enough for Most Browser Users: remember that Vivaldi is a browser that’s geared towards users that are not intimidated by customization features and that are technologically inclined.
-The browser is not the most straightforward and, despite all the tools it provides, for some users the options might be overwhelming.
+- Not User-Friendly Enough for Most Browser Users: Vivaldi is a browser geared towards users who are not intimidated by customization features and who are technologically inclined.
+For some users, the options might be overwhelming.